openbpm-platform/openbpm-control/README.md

 Instructions can be found [here](docker-compose/README.md).

 ### Using Sources <a name="using-sources"></a>
-This method allows building and running OpenBPM Control locally with Gradle.
+This method allows building and running Flowset Control locally with Gradle.

 **Prerequisites:**